Gustav-Adolf von Nostitz-Wallwitz

 Gustav-Adolf von Nostitz-Wallwitz (11 July 1898 – 31 May 1945) was a general in the Wehrmacht of Nazi Germany during World War II.

+Biography

+Gustav Adolf was born into the collateral branch of an old, noble House of Nostitz, as the son of Max von Nostitz-Wallwitz (d.
+1911), Oberstleutnant, and his wife, Helene von Minckwitz (d.
+1945).
 He was a recipient of the Knight's Cross of the Iron Cross.
 Nostitz-Wallwitz was wounded in March 1945 in the Heiligenbeil Pocket, he was evacuated to a hospital in Eckernförde and died on 31 May 1945.